KaylaJoht/ProgressTracker/README.md

 (3) Filter by watch status
 (4) Return to the main menu

-Let's pretend that we have watched 7 episodes of Wonder Egg Priority, let's update the status First, add the list_id.
+Let's pretend that we have watched 7 episodes of Witch Hunter Robin, let's update the status First, add the list_id.

 ```